recoverag/.github/.github/common.md

----
-name: Base Issue Template
-about: Base template for all issues
-title: "Brief description"
-labels: needs-triage
-projects: 'eunice'
-assignees: ''
----

-## Metadata and Tracking

-Please fill out the sections below to help us understand your issue and track effectively.
-Not every section is required.
-When in doubt, provide an initial guess as basis for discussion.
-After reviewing the issue, we'll update as needed.

 ### To-Do List 📝
 - [ ] Task 1
 - [ ] Task 2
 - [ ] Task 3
 (Add or remove tasks as needed)

-### Related work

-**Related Issues/PRs:** [Link to any related issues, pull requests, or documentation]

 ### Impact Assessment 📊